Cephelo/backpacktf-notifier/README.md

 Then click "New Application" in the top right, name it whatever you want.

-Navigate to the "Bot" tab on the left sidebar, click "Add Bot", then "Confirm".

-Scroll down and enable the "MESSAGE CONTENT INTENT" switch.
+Once you've made an application, navigate to the "Bot" tab on the left sidebar, scroll down, and enable the "MESSAGE CONTENT INTENT" switch.

 ### 5. Add the bot to your server
 Navigate to the "OAuth2" tab on the left sidebar, and click "URL Generator".